AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-contents.md

 ---

-# Formato contenuto per file metadati{#content-format-for-metadata-files}
+# Content Format for Metadata Files{#content-format-for-metadata-files}

 Formattate i contenuti del file di metadati Ottimizzazione pubblico in base alle seguenti specifiche.

 ## Sintassi {#syntax}

 La sintassi seguente definisce la struttura dei contenuti ben formattati in un file di metadati.
-Nota, *il corsivo* indica un segnaposto variabile.
+Note, *italics* indicates a variable placeholder.

 **Sintassi:***ID contenuto* | *name* | *-1*

 <!--In the contents syntax, you'll notice a parent ID variable.
 Don't confuse it with the parent ID used in the [metadata file name](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md).
 These 2 variables seem similar, but they represent different things.
 In the file name, the parent ID corresponds to a category like "campaign" (ID 1), "placement" (ID 3), or "tactic" (ID 9), etc. In the file body:-->

-La terza colonna **-1** è tecnicamente l&#39;ID principale, un campo legacy.
-Il valore deve essere sempre impostato su **-1**.
+The third column **-1** is technically the Parent ID, which is a legacy field.
+The value should always be set as **-1**.

 >[!NOTE]
 >
 >È necessario un file di metadati per dimensione, quindi sono previste più file di metadati nel bucket.
-Le dimensioni sono elencate nelle convenzioni [di denominazione degli articoli per i file di metadati](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md#child-dimension).
+The dimensions are listed in the article [Naming Conventions for Metadata File](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md#child-dimension).

 **Voci file separate con ^ a (control-A o ASCII 001)**

-Utilizzate `^a` (control-A o ASCII 001) per separare il contenuto nei file di metadati.
-Poiché questi sono caratteri non stampabili, l&#39;esempio di sintassi riportato sopra mostra una barra laterale|&quot; solo a scopo di visualizzazione.
+Use `^a` (control-A or ASCII 001) to separate content in your metadata files.
+Poiché questi sono caratteri non stampabili, l'esempio di sintassi riportato sopra mostra una barra laterale|" solo a scopo di visualizzazione.

-Se necessario, potete scaricare il file di esempio - [20181105_ 0_ 1](assets/20181105_0_1.zip).
-Decomprimete il file e modificatelo nell&#39;editor di scelte e regolatelo in base ai contenuti metadati effettivi, poiché contiene già il carattere di delimitazione richiesto.
+If needed, you may download the example file - [20181105_0_1](assets/20181105_0_1.zip).
+Decomprimete il file e modificatelo nell'editor di scelte e regolatelo in base ai contenuti metadati effettivi, poiché contiene già il carattere di delimitazione richiesto.

 >[!IMPORTANT]
 >